samswede/Chem_Eng_Gym/user_stories/chemical_engineer/create_new_process_diagram.md

-# User Story Title
+# Create a new process diagram

 ## Description

-As a [specific type of user],
+As a chemical engineer,
-In this [situation / stage of process],
-I want [an action or feature], so that [a benefit or reason].
+I want to create a new process diagram, so that I can model a new chemical process.

 ## Business Value